KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 Bottom line we are building very powerful things - yet most of them are useless - without proper policies or regulations, and we are hoping for the worst scenario wont happen, **and it will happen** .

 ---

+### So, can this situation be fixed

+Yes, but needs huge efforst from all parties , I will try to list some here :

+**Governments:**
+- Establish policies and regulations for manufacturing, updating and importing IoT devices and their compnents.
+- Enforce polices on IoT manufacturers .
+- Monitor and penalize non-adhering IoT manufacturers .

+ **IoT manufacturers:**
+ - Adhere to government regulations .
+ - Deliver constant updates ([OTA](https://en.wikipedia.org/wiki/Over-the-air_programming) style) to their devices throughout their lifetime .

+ **IoT Consumers:**
+ - Up